alfredo87/Linux-from-Thunderbolt-on-iMac/README.md

  9 #this file is stored in /etc/initcpio/install/thunderbolt-auth
 10 HELPEOF
 11 }
+Add thunderbolt to the MODULES section of /etc/mkinitcpio.conf Add tunderbolt-auth to the HOOKS section of /etc/mkinitcpio.conf

 Then run sudo mkinitcpio -P [the path to init image]